nudelkurre/ngb/README.md

 |api|Set which api to use|String|"YR"|
 |show_big_icon|Set to show larger weather icon in dropdown|Boolean|False|
 |big_icon_size|Set size of large weather icon|Integer|60|

+##### Window Title
+Show active windows title.
+Click will show a dropdown with all windows and click on a title in the dropdown to change focus to that window (only for Niri and SwayWM)

 ##### Workspace
 Show active workspaces and highlight the focused one.
 Can be set to show only a specific monitor or show all workspaces from all monitors.